section-engineering-education/engineering-education/content/articles/debugging-with-chucker/index.md

 ### What is OkHttp
 OkHttp is built on top of HTTP.
 We can define HTTP as the protocol that governs how modern applications communicate over a network.
 It can either be via a secured channel (HTTPS) or an unsecured channel (HTTP).

 OkHttp can be defined as an open-source library used to send and receive HTTP-based network requests efficiently.
-For further reading on OkHttp, please refer [here](https://square.github.io/okhttp/)
+For further reading on OkHttp, please refer [here](https://square.github.io/okhttp/).

 ### Getting started
 To get started with Chucker, open your Android Studio and create a new project.
-In this case, we will use a project with a simple UI having a `TextView` for displaying display the response from the internet.
+In this case, we will use a project with a simple UI having a `TextView` for displaying the response from the internet.

 ### Adding dependencies
 In your app-level `build.gradle` file, add the following dependencies: